botanix-labs/Macbeth/adrs/gitflow.md

 6. All tests are passing
 7. Code is formatted and linted
 8. Pre-review with AI is done
-9. At least one reviewer approved the PR
+9. At least one code owner (team member(s) responsible for code base) approved the PR
 10. The PR is not rejected by any reviewer
 11. All comments are resolved